ladybug-tools/spider-2022/README.md

 * All the apps export and import data in the file format of their choice
 * The Spider apps "magic" is to read the data in one format and write the data in another format
 * The spider process relies on multiple small apps each custom tailored to a single task: translating information from one specific format to another specific format.
 * There are be multiple apps for for every format.
-For example the translator for gbXML files going from a Bentley product to a Sephora may be differnt that the translator for gbXML files going from an NREL product goint to an Autodesk product.
+For example the translator for gbXML files going from a Bentley product to a Sephora may be different that the translator for gbXML files going from an NREL product goint to an Autodesk product.
 * There may be further forks so that an app is custom-tailored for, say, an Arup's workflow or a  Trane workflow.
 * The apps - for the most part - are small and simple coding efforts written in easy to read and decipher formats.
 They are customizable to specific workflows by entry and medium level developers.